-Dalia was taken to the police station for questioning, where she was asked, "Is there anyone that you know that would want to kill your husband?"
+When Dalia was taken to the police station for questioning after that scene outside her house, she was asked, "Is there anyone that you know that would want to kill your husband?"

 "He's on probation," she explained, telling the interviewing officer about the "problems" her husband had been having since getting out of jail for organised fraud.

 But she was cut off by the officer.